History, tourist information, and nearby accommodation

 See what life was like in centuries past with a recreated traditional kitchen, complete with a fully functional cloam oven.
-These are small clay ovens, usually bult into the side of a chimney, and often seen in traditional Cornish houses.
+These are small clay ovens, usually built into the side of a chimney, and often seen in traditional Cornish houses.

 Outside the museum entrance is the Armada Anchor, dating to 1588.
 The huge iron anchor was netted by a local fisherman, Colin Williams, near the Dodman in 1975.

 Learn about local soapmaker Andrew Pears, born on the edge of Mevagissey.
 Pears moved to London where he spent years trying to invent a pure, clear soap.
-He finally achieved this by using glycerin and a mix of natural products, and stored in old brandy barrels to create a distinctive smell.
+He finally achieved this by using glycerin and a mix of natural products, stored in old brandy barrels to create a distinctive smell.
 Pear's soap is still made, though not in Mevagissey!

 Mevagissey Bank Notes

-Here's another 'did you know'; Mevagissy was the first place in Cornwall to to have electricity.
+Here's another 'did you know'; Mevagissey was the first place in Cornwall to have electricity.
 See how the advent of electric power changed the lives of local people.
 Also on display are examples of pottery by Bernard Moss, who lived in the village from 1949.
 Learn the story of how Moss sold his design to a popular London shop after a chance encounter with the store owner.

 About Mevagissey Museum